 - 1. The student will have a pathology project rubric to follow. - 2.
 Each student will prepare a pathology project that will be presented orally by power point to the class. - 3.
-Examples of the pathology project can be found on Blackboard. - 4.
-The student will work on the pathology project outside of class and if time permits, during scheduled class time. - 5.
+Examples of the pathology project can be found on Blackboard.

+- 4. The student will work on the pathology project outside of class. - 5.
 The student must work on the pathology project independent from other students however, help from the instructor is permitted. - 6.
 The pathology project is due by the assigned due dates and times.
-Due dates are posted on the schedule found on Blackboard.
+Due dates are posted on the class schedule the grading rubric found on Blackboard.
 Late work will NOT be accepted.